Dong Lakhon ancient city: Etymology

-The name origin of the name Dong Lakhon comes from two main theories.
-One states that it originates from Dong Nakhon, with Dong (ดง) meaning 'forest' and Nakhon (นคร) meaning city.
-Thus Dong Nakhon means 'city among the forest' in Thai.
-The other theory is comes from local culture which states that the name is originated from when villagers who heard Mahori music from the city as if a lakorn (ละคร; "play") was being performed.
+Two explanations are given for the name Dong Lakhon.
+One derives it from Dong Nakhon, dong (ดง) meaning 'forest' and nakhon (นคร) 'city', so that the name means 'city among the forest' in Thai.
+The other is local, that villagers heard Mahori music from the town as though a lakhon (ละคร, 'play') were being performed.

 Khmer-era

-As evidenced from discovered pottery and artifacts found at the site, Khmer culture became very influential around the mid-10th century when it was absorbed into the Khmer Empire.
-Although no remains of any buildings built by the Khmer have been discovered at the site, numerous Khmer artifacts such as bronze bells, gold leaves, and images of the Buddha designed in Baphuon and Bayon styles have been uncovered.
+Objects in Khmer styles become common at the site from about the middle of the 10th century, and this has been read as marking its incorporation into the Khmer Empire.
+No building of Khmer construction has been found there.
+The objects recovered include bronze bells, gold leaves and images of the Buddha in the Baphuon and Bayon styles.

 Excavation

-Major excavations on the site was conducted between 1972 and 2013.
+Major excavations were carried out on the site between 1972 and 2013.

 On 8 March 1985, the Fine Arts Department of the Ministry of Culture registered Dong Lakhon as a National Ancient Site.